Erin sat in a chair and stared outside. It was a lovely day. A warm breeze floated through the window, warming all it touched.

 After a long time, it was night.
-One of the Goblins glanced towards the door and they all stood up as one.
+The smallest of the Goblins glanced towards the door, and they all stood up as one.
 Erin made no move to stop them.

 Awkwardly, they wandered towards the door, still staring at her.
 Then one stopped and nudged the others.
 They clustered together, backs towards her.
 Erin saw something flash in their palms.
 The hairs on the back of her neck rose, but she remained seated.

 One of the Goblins came back.
 It was holding something in its hands.
 It held it out to her.